 H. pylori eradication regimens contain antibacterial drugs (clarithromycin, metronidazole, bismuths, etc.) and agents that reduce hydrochloric acid production.
-The use of antacids is aimed at creating optimal conditions for acid-dependent antibacterial agents[45-48].
-The data presented in recent studies suggest that it is extremely important to determine gastric pH for H. pylori eradicatio[45,46].
-At the same time, the antacids have a double effect on H. pylori with an opposite effect.
+The use of antacids aimed at creating optimal conditions for acid-dependent antibacterial agents[45-48].
+The data presented in recent studies suggest that it is extremely important to determine gastric pH for H. pylori eradication[45,46].
+In addition, the antacids have a double effect on H. pylori with an opposite effect.
 Increased gastric pH is a favorable factor for the vital activity of H. pylori.
 But at the same time, the antacids deprive H. pylori of nutrients.
 Exposure to hydrochloric acid in the stomach causes denaturation of food proteins and initiates their hydrolysis by the gastric juice enzymes pepsin and gastrixin.
-This gives rise to oligopeptides with different lengths and to a certain number of amino acids, which are utilized by H. pylori for its life activity.
+This gives rise to oligopeptides with different lengths and to a certain amount of amino acids, which are utilized by H. pylori for its life activity.
 Taking antacids practically does not lead to denaturation of food proteins.
-As a consequence, the rate of protein hydrolysis is considerably reduced.
+Consequently, the rate of protein hydrolysis is considerably reduced.
 As a result, the stomach practically does not produce amino acids that are essential for maintaining the vital activity of H. pylori.
 The lack of nutrients and the intake of antibacterial drugs result in the death of the microorganism or in its transition to a dormant form[49].
 The latter is rare during powerful antibiotic therapy.

-There is an opportunity for H. pylori to utilize glucose as an energy and plastic material in diabetic patients receiving eradication therapy against the background of chronic hyperglycemia and amino acid deficiency.
-It is likely that this mechanism and enables this microorganism to successfully survive the extreme conditions of eradication.
+There is an opportunity for H. pylori to utilize glucose as an energy and plastic material in diabetic patients receiving eradication therapy against the underlying chronic hyperglycemia and amino acid deficiency.
+It is likely that this mechanism enables this microorganism to successfully survive the extreme conditions of eradication.
 But this can happen only in the presence of chronic hyperglycemia.
 That is to say, the survival of H. pylori under extreme conditions of eradication should depend on the level of hyperglycemia.
-And the longer the period of hyperglycemia with its high level is, the more likely H. pylori is to survive the extreme conditions of eradication.
+And the longer period of hyperglycemia is, the more likely H. pylori survive the extreme conditions of eradication.

 Chronic hyperglycemia can be assessed by the blood level of glycated hemoglobin A (HbA1c) (Figure 1).
 The HbA1c level is the result of nonenzymatic glycosylation of hemoglobin, with the formation of a bond between glucose and the free N-terminal proline amino group in the hemoglobin β-chain[50].
 The indicator plays an important role in monitoring the time course of changes in blood glucose levels in diabetic patients and for evaluation of the efficacy of hypoglycemic drugs[51].
 In 2011, the World Health Organization officially recommended an HbA1c level of ≥ 6.5% as a diagnostic cut-off value for DM[52].
 This indicator reflects the integrated blood glucose level for the last 3-4 mo[53-55].
 The association between H. pylori infection and HbA1c in diabetic patients has been confirmed in many studies[51,56,57].
 Glycated hemoglobin A levels were significantly higher in patients with DM and H. pylori infection than in those with DM and without H. pylori infection (WMD = 0.50, 95%CI: 0.28-0.72, P < 0.001)[51].
 Subgroup analysis by the subtype of DM has revealed a correlation between H. pylori infection and an elevated glycated hemoglobin A level in type 1 DM (I2 = 74%, P < 0.001, WMD = 0.46, 95%CI: 0.12-0.80) and in T2DM (I2 = 90%, P < 0.001, WMD = 0.59, 95%CI: 0.28-0.90, P < 0.001)[51].